advancedroboticsaws/angel/README.md

 #### Step 2 `Upload firmware to vnh5019`

-Firmware for wheel spining test is placed in the folder.
+Firmware for each wheel's driver is inside the folder.

 ```
 /mcu_control/base_control/vnh5019_base/src